-The quality of service is of critical importance for contact centres as it is an accurate indicator of performance relating to the customer.
-Measuring quality and customer perception of service are two of the most used metrics in managing performance in successful operations, so it is critical that the measurement is itself of a high quality.
+The quality of service is of critical importance for contact centers as it’s an accurate indicator of performance relating to the customer.
+Measuring quality and customer perception of service are two of the most used metrics in managing performance in successful operations, so it’s critical that the measurement is itself of a high quality.

 Creating a Quality Framework.
 Where should you start?

-In Contact Centres the people that make things happen are Team Leaders.
+In contact centres the people that make things happen are Team Leaders.
 A good Team Leader will know the strengths and weaknesses of each of their team and will be able to guide and motivate them to deliver their best.
-They have an organisational responsibility to meet the corporate objectives but also provide the bridge between the company and individual Advisors.
+They have an organizational responsibility to meet the corporate objectives, but also provide the bridge between the company and individual Advisors.
 Yet for many Team Leaders, they lack the required tools and processes.
 Having an insight and overview of the quality of service provided by each member of their team is essential to support the development of agents.

-When I get asked, “How do I create a Quality Assurance framework” by call centres, a six-stage process is typically recommended.
+When I get asked, “How do I create a Quality Assurance framework?” by call centers, I usually recommend a six-stage process.

 Step 1.
 Understand the purpose